centre-for-virus-research/CVR-VGB-2025/docs/conda.md

+# README

+Before installing conda/mamba on a server you should talk to your local system administrator for advice, as different systems have different ways of working, and different permissions.
+If installing on your own laptop or desktop - make a backup of any critical data first, just in case anything goes wrong.

 # Conda

 [Conda](https://anaconda.org) is a package and environment manager that is widely used in bioinformatics, data science, and scientific computing.
 It is a tool that is capable of: